 Sometimes I put on a funny movie to help me shift my focus.
 Sometimes I talk with a friend or get involved in volunteer work.
 Sometimes I talk to myself and remind myself that I’m still awesome, even with MS hanging around.

 You got this.
 Even when you feel out of control and surrounded by struggle after struggle, you got this.
-Allow your inner warrior to come out and give MS the middle finger, a black eye and a wedgie all at once.
+Allow your inner warrior to come out and give MS a black eye and a wedgie all at once.
 You are strong enough.
+Never forget that.